GPlates/GPlates/doc-python-api/pygplates_foundations.rst

    R(0 \rightarrow t_{to},P_{A} \rightarrow P_{M})

-In *pygplates*, the equivalent total rotation can be obtained :meth:`pygplates.RotationModel.get_rotation` as:
+In pyGPlates, the equivalent total rotation can be obtained :meth:`pygplates.RotationModel.get_rotation` as:
 ::

   rotation_model = pygplates.RotationModel(...)